raspberrypilearning/creating-resources/README.md

 ### Teach

-*Teach* resources are schemes of work matching the curriculum, with details such as programme of study, learning objectives and learning outcomes.
+*Teach* resources are schemes of work matching the English Computing curriculum, with features such as a programme of study, lesson plans, learning objectives, and learning outcomes.

 ### Learn

-*Learn* resources are materials which work well as a one-off lesson, workshop or individual exercise.
+*Learn* resources are materials which work well as a one-off lesson, workshop, or as an individual exercise.

 ### Make